YuanmingLeee/mining-yelp/README.md

 ## Install

-#### Option 1.
-Step-by-step Installation
-Please make sure that you have installed Conda.
+Please make sure that you have installed Conda, and have at least one CUDA device.
 ```shell script
 # install Conda env
 conda env create -f environment.yml